git-bug/git-bug/doc/model.md

 If you are not familiar with [git internals](https://git-scm.com/book/en/v1/Git-Internals), you might first want to read about them, as the `git-bug` data model is built on top of them.

-## Entities (bugs, ...) are a series of edit operations
+## Entities (bug, author, ...) are a series of edit operations

-As entities are stored and edited in multiple process at the same time, it's not possible to store the current state like it would be done in a normal application.
-If two process change the same entity and later try to merge the states, we wouldn't know which change takes precedence or how to merge those states.
+As entities are stored and edited in multiple processes at the same time, it's not possible to store the current state like it would be done in a normal application.
+If two processes change the same entity and later try to merge the states, we wouldn't know which change takes precedence or how to merge those states.

 To deal with this problem, you need a way to merge these changes in a meaningful way.
 Instead of storing the final bug data directly, we store a series of edit `Operation`s.
 This is a common idea, notably with [Operation-based CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Operation-based_CRDTs).

 ![ordered operations](operations.png)

-To get the final state of an entity, we apply these `Operation`s in the correct order on an empty state to compute ("compile") our view.
+To get the final state of an entity, we apply these `Operation`s in the correct order on an empty state, to compute ("compile") our view.

 ## Entities are stored in git objects

-An `Operation` is a piece of data including:
+An `Operation` is a piece of data, including:

 - a type identifier
 - an author (a reference to another entity)